 Well, a trade mark essentially protects your business’s good name.
 It protects the brand equity you have built up through your innovative product, disruptive service or the quality of your staff in the minds of the public, i.e. your potential customers.

 Who doesn’t automatically think of the best butter in Ireland when they see ‘KERRYGOLD’, or anything but the finest of Cork’s exports, Barry’s Tea, when they see either product in an ad or on the supermarket shelf?

 Let us not forget the famous Mr. Tayto.
 Could the waving, top-hat-wearing, yellow humanoid spud be indicative of anything else but ‘The Original Irish Crisp’?

 The gold-coloured Guinness harp on a black background, the Aer Lingus shamrock, Stripe Payments and Eir are other well-known examples of Irish trade marks.

-The point is that these names and their associated logos, through their distinctiveness, immediately conjure up positive connotations of the product or service that they provide in the mind of their customers.
+The point is that these names and their associated logos, through their distinctiveness, immediately conjure up positive connotations of the product or service that they provide in the minds of their customers.

 A business name registered with the Companies Registration Office does not necessarily prevent someone else from piggybacking on your good name.
 But, having a registered trade mark, whether in Ireland, EU-wide or further afield (depending on what markets you intend to operate in), is the best way to provide your business or organisation with the strongest possible legal protections against others copying your logo or trying to pass themselves off as being associated with you.